Wanderbühne: Female actors

-Until the 18th century, women's roles were still played by men.
-Under Magister Velthen, the first actresses were employed in Germany.
+In the early 17th century, women's roles were still played by men and the theater companies in Germany appear to have been made up entirely of male actors.

+In the mid 17th century however women started to appear onstage, and in September 1655, "female players" are noted to have been performed in Frankfurt for the first time.

+Under Magister Velthen and his father-in-law, the first actresses were employed in Germany.
+Velthens wife Catharina Elisabeth Velten (1646–1712) acted with her mother and sister on stage in first in her father's and then in her husband's theater, and after her husband's death, she managed his theater and continued his policy of employing women.
 To show that they were suited to being an actor, the women also appeared in male roles.
 The costumes of the ladies were the most expensive, of those needed by a travelling troupe.
 Therefore, some actresses were engaged because of the wardrobe that they were able to provide.

 In the 18th and 19th centuries, individual actresses successfully managed a remarkable social rise, whether that involved marrying admirers from upper-classes, or becoming Prinzipals and dramatists themselves.
 The first woman to become Prinzipal was Catharina Elisabeth Velten after the death of her husband.
 Prinzipal Friederike Caroline Neuber has the reputation of having banished Hanswurst from the German stage (although she only managed to suppress him partially because, for economic reasons, she could not do without the character in her own group).
 In 1753, she founded the first German actors' academy and was involved in the beginnings of the Hamburg National Theater (1767-1769).

 As an actress, director, Prinzipal and dramatist, Charlotte Birch-Pfeiffer also had a significant influence on the German-speaking theatre scene in the first half of the 19th century.